1- Get inspired– Samurai mask

 As soon as you got the file, you just need to copy and paste the .abr file to your Photoshop/Presets/Brushes folder.
 Open Photoshop, and your brush will automatically appear in your brush list !

-I also used a specific brush having a “spray” shape to add subtle blood stains.
+I used a spray brush to add subtle blood stains, enhancing the aggressive vibe.

 5- Quick Background